 1. State Income Tax Rates

-GoCo Embedded Payroll automatically calculates the appropriate state income tax rate for each employee, based on the information provided in the employee's profile (residence and work location).
+GoCo Embedded Payroll automatically calculates the appropriate state income withholdings based on the tax rate you provided during set up and the details within the employee's profile (residence and work location).
+It is essential to make sure the information you provide is accurate and timely updated when a change occurs.

 2. Withholding and Payments